TS-CUBED/haemoFoam/README.md

 Schenkel, T. and Halliday, I., 2020.
 Continuum Scale Non Newtonian Particle Transport Model for Haemorheology--Implementation and Validation. arXiv preprint arXiv:2004.12380. https://arxiv.org/abs/2004.12380

+# Installation

+Initialise OpenFOAM (e.g. `. /usr/lib/openfoam/openfoam2106/etc/bashrc`) and then run

+`./Allwmake`

+from the main `haemoFoam-0.1` directory.
+This will install all the solvers and models.

 ## Documentation